 was pure gold, like clear glass.
 19. The foundation stones of the city wall were adorned with every kind of precious stone.
 The first foundation stone was

 jasper; the second, sapphire; the third, chalcedony; the fourth, emerald; 20. the fifth, sardonyx; the sixth, sardius; the seventh, chrysolite; the eighth,

 beryl; the ninth, topaz; the tenth, chrysoprase; the eleventh, jacinth; the twelfth, amethyst.
 21. And the twelve gates were twelve pearls; each one of the

 gates was a single pearl.
 And the street of the city was pure gold, like transparent glass.

 According to 21:16, it walls will be seventy-two

 yards or two hundred and sixteen feet high, twenty-two storeys, which is less than one thirty-seven thousandth of the city's height.
-So what's the point of
+But what's the point of

 having walls?
 Not for security!
 21:5 says, its gates will never be closed.
 In addition, the Triune God will be